brunomourapaz/Juzzy/README.md

-# Here Juzzy library extension - Implementation of Type-2 FLSs using Java.
+# Juzzy library extension - Implementation of Type-2 FLSs using Java.

 The extended version of the Juzzy library contemplating new interval-valued aggregation function (IvAF) which are modeled by pairs of N-dual IvAF, as conjunctive/disjunctive overlap aggregations.